jbiesek/ContentBasedRecommender/readme.md

 ## Fit method

-In fit method five random negative interactions are generated for one positive interaction from dataset.
-Then negative interactions are merged with positive interactions and fitted into model.
+The fit method generates five random negative interactions for one positive interaction from dataset.
+The negative interactions are then merged with the positive interactions and fitted to the model.
 The whole process takes only about 8 seconds.

 ## Recommend method

-In recommend method the Carthesian product of users from users_df and items from items_df is created.
+In the recommend method, the carthesian product of users from users_df and items from items_df is created.
 Then recommendations are generated using predict() or make_decision() function.
-Finally recommendations are sorted by score and returned.
+Finally, the recommendations are sorted by score and returned.

 ![5](img/5.png)